dragonpilot-community/.github/profile/README.md

 Main Features
 ==============
  - Always On lateral for all car makes.
+ - All tuning types for all vehicles.
+(PID, INDI, LQR, TORQUE)
  - The ability to toggle every aspect of your openpilot experience
  - Mapd support thanks to the @move-fast
  - Mapd can be used offline on select regions by downloading database on device.